 Sushant death : Complaints of Bengali women being trolled, city police begins probe

-Kolkata, Aug 4 (PTI Bengali women, mostly from the city, are being abused and trolled by unknown people on their social networking sites for the past one week after deceased Bollywood actor Sushant Singh Rajputs father lodged a police complaint against actress Rhea Chakraborty holding her responsible for his son's death.
+(Rtg after correcting word in fifth para) Kolkata, Aug 4 (PTI Bengali women, mostly from the city, are being abused and trolled by unknown people on their social networking sites for the past one week after deceased Bollywood actor Sushant Singh Rajputs father lodged a police complaint against actress Rhea Chakraborty holding her responsible for his sons death.
 The cyber cell department of Kolkata Police has started a probe into the matter, an official of the force said.

 One woman who is in her late 20s has lodged a police complaint saying that she was being abused by unknown people on her social networking platform for being a Bengali.
 We have started a case and are investigating the matter, the police official said.

-The women have complained that hey had received abusive posts in which they have been labeled as gold- diggers and practicing black magic, he said.
+The women have complained that hey had received abusive posts in which they have been labelled as gold- diggers and practising black magic, he said.
 The cyber cell sleuths have contacted nodal officers and sought details of the social networking sites of the women who have received such offensive comments, the official added.

 ALSO READ